KwonVitalLab/KwonVitalLab.github.io/_members/ms-students/ketan-anand.md

 Master Student, School of Electrical and Computer Engineering, Georgia Institute of Technology

 Ketan is pursuing a Master’s degree in Electrical and Computer Engineering at Georgia Tech, with a focus in computer vision and controls.
-His research interests are at the intersection of applying machine learning to improve healthcare technologies.
+His research interests are at the intersection of applying machine learning to improve healthcare technologies and he is co-advised by Prof. Trisha Kesar at Emory.
 Ketan has worked on Apple’s GPU team to build faster compute systems using multimodal data to perform neural engine acceleration.
 His research work has been featured in international conferences and he received the J.N.
 Tata Scholarship in 2022.